wangjun-microsoft/Cognitive-Documentation/Content/en-us/Computer-vision/QuickStarts/JavaScript.md

 Weight: 1000
 -->

-# Computer Vision JavaScript Quick Start
+# Computer Vision JavaScript Quick Starts
-... for quickly gettting started:
+This article describes ... for quickly gettting started using JavaScript and the Vision API:
 * [Generating a thumbnail](#GetAThumbnail)
 * [Generating a description for an Image](#GenerateADescription)
 * [Determining if an image contains adult content](#AdultContent)